 Warwick

 § This page gives an overview of the Warwick local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Warwick district centres on the historic town of Warwick, with its imposing medieval castle overlooking the River Avon, and nearby Royal Leamington Spa, known for its Regency architecture, gardens, and pump rooms.
 Kenilworth adds charm with its castle ruins and historic high street.
 The district’s geography includes river valleys, parklands, farmland, and scenic villages, blending urban sophistication with heritage and countryside beauty.

-The administrative boundary of Warwick can be viewed on OpenStreetMap: District Boundary of Warwick.
+The administrative boundary of Warwick can also be viewed on OpenStreetMap: District Boundary of Warwick.

 Key Facts about Warwick